-It’s so easy to get caught up in the daily rush of life and to forget to give thanks to those around us.
-As a professional organizer, mother, wife and a person with many interests, I know how easy it is to get busy and to forget to stop and acknowledge the ones that help us immensely.
+It’s so easy to get caught up in the daily rush of life and forget to give thanks to those around us.
+As a mother, wife, a person with many interests, and a professional organizer, I know how easy it is to get busy and forget to stop and acknowledge the ones that help us immensely.

-One thing to consider is: do you wait until Thanksgiving Day or Christmas to thank those that you love and those that have helped you?
+Consider whether you wait until Thanksgiving Day or Christmas to thank those you love and those who have helped you.

 There are some great reasons to thank people throughout the year and not just during the holiday season, but if daily life got you so busy that you didn’t really stop to say thank you, now will be a wonderful time to do so.

-You should have no problem thinking of ones to thank on a daily or weekly basis.
+You should have no problem thinking of ones to thank daily or weekly.
 If you need some ideas, here are some to get you thinking:

 - Family and friends that have done something for you (including being your friend)

-- The person that delivers your mail and newspaper
+- The person who delivers your mail and newspaper

 - The crew that collects your trash and recycling

-- The people that clean your home – in case you hire this service – or tends to your yard
+- The people that clean your home – in case you hire this service – or tend to your yard

 - Teachers, teacher aides, and school staff